 Garage doors are typically the largest moving objects in the home, weighing up to 1,000 pounds.
 That means they can lead to serious — even fatal — injuries if they aren’t properly cared for and maintained.

 What types of problems should you be looking out for?
 Here are five common garage door problems you should know how to recognize, as well as some tips on repairs or replacement:

 Garage Door Spring Adjustments

-One extremely common class of garage door problems are spring adjustments.
-There are two basic types of springs you might be dealing with: garage torsion springs are typically mounted above doors, while extension springs are found to either side.
+One extremely common class of garage door problems is spring adjustments.
+There are two basic types of springs you might be dealing with: torsion and extension.
+Torsion springs are typically mounted above doors, while extension springs are found to either side.
 The former are generally used for heavier doors, and the latter are generally used for lighter-weight doors.